etiennebacher/altdoc/cran-comments.md

 ## Other comments

-This is the second submission of altdoc 0.4.0.
-First submission failed because of a dead link in the README, that is now fixed.
+This is a submission to fix the errors in CRAN checks occurring in 0.4.0.